National frameworks to address hate crime in the United Kingdom

 Northern Ireland

 In Northern Ireland, hate crime data are collected by the Police Service of Northern Ireland and the Public Prosecution Service for Northern Ireland.
 The Police Service of Northern Ireland (PSNI) records hate crime, including the non-criminal forms, through the NICHE IT system under the following bias motivations: (i) race/ethnicity; (ii) religion/faith; (iii) sexual orientation; (iv) transgender identity; (v) sectarian; and (vi) disability.
 A PSNI service instruction, outlining the PSNI approach to hate crime, is available here.
-Hate crime data are mutually shared by PSNI on a regular basis.
-Hate crime reporting is facilitated through an external website, TrueVision.
+It was updated in 2023 to reflect national guidance on recording non-crime hate incidents.
 Hate crime statistics are published quarterly on the PSNI website.

 Prosecution data is collected and published by the Public Prosecution Service for Northern Ireland.